snow

 snow (countable and uncountable, plural snows)

-5. (uncountable) The moving pattern of random dots displayed on a television, etc., when no transmission signal is being received.
+3. (figurative) The moving pattern of random dots seen on a radar or television screen, etc., when no transmission signal is being received or when there is interference.

 Synonym: shash